phalcon/documentation/docs/api/phalcon_http.md

 public function isSecure(): bool;
 ```

-Checks whether request has been made using any secure layer
+Return whether the request has been made using any secure layer

 #### `isSoap()` { #httprequestinterface-issoap }